Physico-mathematical model of open quantum systems with varying particle number: The effective Hamiltonian

-More generally, one can show that if the interaction $H_\sint$ becomes important for the physics of the system, then one cannot avoid higher-order terms for $\mu_\SFS$ \cite{Mishin2015}.
-Assumption (iii), in connection with the approximation (ii), entails that the reservoir is large enough so that a change of the number of particles in $\SFS$ does not affect the physics of $\SFR$; in other words, the reservoir behaves as if it had a fixed particle number (see Ref.~\cite{DelleSite2024jpa} for a thorough discussion of this point).
-Finally, regarding assumption (iv), it is important to point out that if the two systems were not in equilibrium, then $\mu$ would not be the chemical potential of $\SFS$ but only of $\SFR$, and, again, higher-order terms in the expansion \eqref{eq:expansionER} would become relevant.
+More generally, one can show \cite{Mishin2015} that if the interaction $H_\sint$ becomes important for the physics of the open system, then one cannot avoid higher-order terms in the expansion \eqref{eq:expansionER}; the same is true in case (iii) is dropped.
+Finally, we mention that (ii) also entails that a change of the number of particles in the open system does not affect the physics of the reservoir; in other words, the reservoir behaves as if it had a fixed particle number (see Ref.~\cite{DelleSite2024jpa} for a thorough discussion of this point).

-\item Let us now discuss the difference of our present approach to derive the effective Hamiltonian \eqref{eq:effectiveHamiltonian} compared to the previous study, Ref.~\cite{DelleSite2024jpa}.
-In the latter, a Hamiltonian of the form $H_{\SFS, n} - n \id$ was extracted from a hierarchy of von Neumann equations for $n$-particle density operators $\rho_n$, namely $\ii \hbar \dot{\rho}_n = [H_{\SFS, n} - n \id, \rho_n]$ for $n \in \N$ \cite[Eq.
-(6)]{DelleSite2024jpa}.
-To obtain this hierarchy, the framework of bounded operators was used, the surface-to-volume ratio approximation (in its heuristic physical form) and the Born-Markov approximation were employed, the reservoir degrees of freedom were traced out of the von Neumann equation for the total system, and, finally, an expansion like \eqref{eq:expansionER} was performed.
+\emph{Regarding the relation of \cref{thm:effectiveHamiltonian}} to the existing literature, let us \emph{first} underline the difference to the standard derivation of the grand canonical density operator in statistical mechanics.
+In the latter, the Hamiltonian $\MSH - \mu \MSN$ appears in the exponent of the density operator after the reservoir has been traced out and an expansion in the variable $N_\SFS$ similar to \eqref{eq:expansionER} has been performed.
+It is then \emph{defined} to be the Hamiltonian of the open system based on an analogy to the canonical density operator.
+Our result, in contrast, shows that one does not need to make this detour through the second-principles probability distribution to define a first-principles object: The operator $\MSH - \mu \MSN$ is derived without making use of the grand canonical ensemble, and it is shown to be the unique Hamiltonian in the specific physical regime staked out by the assumptions and approximations, describing the open system.
+Below, we will see that the grand canonical density operator can also be recovered from the effective Hamiltonian. \emph{Second}, let us compare the present approach to derive $\MSH_\seff$ with the previous study \cite{DelleSite2024jpa}.
+In the latter, a Hamiltonian of the form $H_{\SFS, n} - n \id$ was extracted from the hierarchy $\ii \hbar \dot{\rho}_n = [H_{\SFS, n} - n \id, \rho_n]$ of von Neumann equations for $n$-particle density operators $\rho_n$, $n \in \N$.
+To obtain this hierarchy, the framework of bounded operators was used, the surface-to-volume ratio approximation in its heuristic physical form \eqref{eq:heuristicSTVR} and the Born-Markov approximation were employed, the reservoir degrees of freedom were traced out of the von Neumann equation for the total system, and an expansion like \eqref{eq:expansionER} was performed.
+Thus, in comparison, our new approach does not require the von Neumann equation, the involved operators are not assumed to be bounded, the effective Hamiltonian is derived in Fock space, and the approximations \eqref{eq:STVR} and \eqref{eq:expansionER} are more controlled.